genropy/gnr-async-mail-service/docs/architecture_overview.rst

 6. **No centralized monitoring** of email delivery
 7. **Difficult debugging** of delivery issues

-gnr-async-mail-service solves these problems by introducing a **decoupled, asynchronous email delivery layer** that sits between your application and SMTP servers.
+genro-mail-proxy solves these problems by introducing a **decoupled, asynchronous email delivery layer** that sits between your application and SMTP servers.

 Architecture Pattern